dlschwartz/cv/e-digitalResearch.md

 The Gaddel App is an open source application for TEI XML and RDF-based digital humanities and digital cultural heritage projects.
 Codebase: [https://github.com/srophe/gaddel](https://github.com/srophe/gaddel).

+- This software app is a collaborative project developed with funding from my 2023-2026 NEH grant.

 #### The Srophé App
 Winona Salesky and David A. Michelson, and Daniel L. Schwartz, developers.
 (Srophé Software, 2014-2024) The Srophé App is an open source customization of eXist-DB for TEI XML-based projects focused on digital humanities and digital cultural heritage.
 The application is now used by more than 10 different digital humanities projects.
 About: [https://srophe.app/](https://srophe.app/).
 Codebase: [https://github.com/srophe/srophe](https://github.com/srophe/srophe).

+- The development of this software app began under Syriaca.org's first NEH grant (PI: David A. Michaelson) and continued under the project's second and third NEH grants on which I served as PI.

 #### The Syriac Taxonomy